 With safety at the forefront, the Super Air R has been built with Bell’s patented Spherical Technology by layering both EPP (Expanded Polypropylene) foam and EPS (Expanded Polystyrene) foam inside the shell to add a ‘ball and socket’ effect to the existing MIPS brain protection system.
 Brilliant and effective.

 The Bell Super Air R MIPS Spherical MTB Helmet is available from Amazon.

-Why choose the Bell Super Air R MIPS MTB Helmet?
+What does the Bell Super Air R MIPS MTB Helmet have to offer?

 First and foremost, the Super Air R is a lightweight convertible mtb helmet that is extremely comfortable.

 It’s a new model helmet that has been inspired by its predecessors and designed to assist you to transition from full-face shred while riding downhill to an open-face design as you traverse to the next stage all with the same helmet.

 When it comes to your safety, Bell’s fusion in-mold process for bonding the outer polycarbonate shell with the inner EPS foam liner, along with the progressive layering of variable EPS foam densities makes this helmet particularly durable adding further to your protection.

 The wraparound chin bar is easily removed with 2 clicks making it the ultimate convertible mountain bike helmet for serious trail riders.